-If your staff don’t have all the technical knowledge they need to do their jobs properly you’ll need to resolve that issue.
-However, traditional training is not the answer because any knowledge gained will just slip away if it’s not used regularly.
+If your staff don’t have all the technical knowledge they need to do their jobs properly you’ll need to fill that gap.
+You’ll probably think about training them, but traditional training is not the answer.
+Why?
+Because any knowledge they gain will just slip away if it’s not used regularly.

 The solution is to develop something that people will use – and re-use – because it makes their life easier.
 That means the solution must be pleasant and fun to use.
 It must be easy to find the information they need AND it must provide a rich context for that information – to turn it into knowledge.